mdedwards/slippery-chicken/install.md

 If you are not using Quicklisp, replace the `ql:quickload` with `asdf:load-system`.
-Please note that you might then need to manually install and load additional packages which are required by slippery-chicken as well as to manually load slippery chicken's dependencies before loading slippery-chicken itself.
+Please note that you might then need to manually install and load additional packages which are required by slippery-chicken as well as to load slippery chicken's dependencies before loading slippery-chicken itself.
 [See below](#configure-slippery-chicken-1) for details.

 Finally, you might want to customise some of slippery chicken's global